BrenPatF/Sandbox/README.md

 END;
 ```
+The main_col_group.sql script gives examples of usage for all the functions
-This calls the Col_Group package to read and process a CSV file, with calls to Utils procedures and functions to 'pretty-print' a listing at the end:
+and procedures in the Utils package.
+In the extract above, an example package, Col_Group, is called to read and process a CSV file, with calls to Utils procedures and functions to 'pretty-print' a listing at the end:
 ```
 As Is
 =====